thegetty/quire-docs/content/docs-v1/site-deploy.md

 GitHub enables you to not only host your project code, but you can also use it to host a live version of your site.
 Learn more on the [GitHub Pages](https://pages.github.com/) website.

-{{< q-class "box warn" >}}
-- While the below instructions *should* work we have yet to get a fully functioning deploy to work (*as of March 2023*).
-So please consider these a starting point, which may need further debugging.
-And if you do debug it, please let us know so that we can update these instructions for others.
-{{< /q-class >}}

 ### Publish Your Project with Github Pages

 1. First, if you haven't already, follow the steps to host your project's code on GitHub in the [*GitHub*](/docs-v1/github) section of our documentation to create a repository for your project.